Getting your Trinity Audio player ready... |

 So, while GRE Verbal will be considerably less difficult if you have a strong vocabulary, if you don’t master those other skills, GRE Verbal may still be pretty tough.

-Is it possible to get 170 in Verbal on the GRE?
+Is It Possible to Get 170 in Verbal on the GRE?

 Yes!
 In fact, here is a how-to guide on just this topic.
-That guide contains plenty of practical tips and effective strategies to help any test-taker score 170 on GRE Verbal.
+The guide contains plenty of practical tips and effective strategies to help any test-taker score 170 on GRE Verbal.
 Check it out!

-Do business schools prefer GRE or GMAT scores?
+Do Business Schools Prefer GRE or GMAT Scores?

 If you’re looking into whether GRE Verbal is easier than GMAT Verbal, you may be trying to decide which exam to take.
 Thus, you may be wondering whether business schools prefer one exam over the other.